mnylc/islandora_solr_table_of_contents/README.md

 ## Development

-If you would like to contribute to this module, please check out our helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as our [Developers](http://islandora.ca/developers) section on the Islandora.ca site.
+If you would like to contribute to this module, please check out our helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, [Developers](http://islandora.ca/developers) section on Islandora.ca, and contact [discoverygarden](http://support.discoverygarden.ca).

 ## License